zudochkin/awesome-newsletters/README.md

 - [Trending Projects](https://www.trendingprojects.com/).
 A weekly email showcasing trending projects on GitHub.
 - [Softwaretalks Newsletter](https://newsletter.softwaretalks.ir/).
 In Softwaretalks Newsletter, we send articles about software engineering every Thursday.
 (For persian users).
 - [Figures](https://joinfigures.com/).
 Receive high-paying tech jobs based on your minimum salary requirement.
+- [rendezvous with cassidoo](https://cassidoo.co/newsletter/).
+A free weekly tech newsletter with the latest web development articles, a practice technical interview question of the week, a joke, some non-technical content, and more, arriving every Sunday night/Monday morning depending on where you are in the world.

 # License